LRydin/KramersMoyal/README.md

 <img src="/other/fig4.png" alt="2D-diffusion" title="2-dimensional Kramers–Moyal surfaces (green) and the theoretical surfaces (black)" height="480" />

 # Contributions
 We welcome reviews and ideas from everyone.
-If you want to share your ideas or report a bug, open a [issue](https://github.com/LRydin/KramersMoyal/issues) here on GitHub, or contact us directly.
+If you want to share your ideas or report a bug, open an [issue](https://github.com/LRydin/KramersMoyal/issues) here on GitHub, or contact us directly.
+If need help with the code, the theory, or the implementation, do not hesitate to contact us, we are here to help.
+We abide to a [Conduct of Fairness](contributions.md).

 # TODOs
 Next on the list is
-- Include an optimal bandwith calculator, based on [Silverman's](https://en.wikipedia.org/wiki/Kernel_density_estimation#A_rule-of-thumb_bandwidth_estimator)
 - Include more kernels
-- Add install script
 - Work through the documentation carefully
-- Extend examples here and in the documentation
 - Create a sub-routine to calculate the Kramers–Moyal coefficients without a convolution

 # Literature and Support